boltboxapp/eturtle/doc/groups.rst

 - GROUP_COURIER = 'courier'
 - GROUP_CLIENT = 'client'

-A class has 3 classmethods:
+And the class has 3 classmethods:

 - ETurtleGroup.admin()
 - ETurtleGroup.courier()